IgniteUI/igniteui-docfx/en/components/grid/grid.md

 The `OrderDate` column will respect only the `format` and `timezone` properties, while the `UnitPrice` will only respect the `digitsInfo`.
 For further details, please check the official Angular documentation at [Localizing your app](https://angular.io/guide/i18n).

-Ref to column types topic
+All available column data types could be found in the official [Column types topic](column-types.md#default-template).

 ## Angular Grid Data Structure